 Areas owned and operated by the Bureau of Reclamation are open, unless otherwise posted, to migratory game bird hunting during established seasons.
 All state and federal regulations apply, such as permits, shooting hours and bag limits.
-Additional restrictions may apply for lands managed by BOR.
-For information contact the Bureau of Reclamation: (505) 462-3540.
+Additional restrictions may apply.
+For information contact the BOR: (505) 462-3540.